frankalcantara/frankalcantara.github.io/_posts/2024-10-01-1-introduction.md

 $$1 + 2 + 4 + \cdots + 2^{n-1} = 2^n - 1 = O(2^n)$$

 Recursive functions also bring space complexity issues.
 Each call adds to the call stack, and with deep recursion, like this exponential example, the space complexity can be $O(n)$.
-Be careful: too many recursive calls can lead to a stack overflow, particularly in languages like C++ or Java, where the call stack has a fixed size.
-This can cause the program to crash unexpectedly.
-In other languages like Python, reaching the recursion limit raises a specific exception (e.g., `RecursionError`), allowing for safer handling of deep recursion.
+Be aware that recursion depth is limited by the call stack's size.
+In C++ and Java, the call stack has a fixed size determined by the system or runtime settings.
+If too many recursive calls occur, the stack can overflow, causing the program to terminate.
+Modern C++ compilers like GCC, Clang and MSVC can optimize tail-recursive calls through *tail-call optimization (TCO), but this is not guaranteed and is generally not implemented in Java.
+In Python, recursion also has a limit, but it is managed differently.
+Python raises a `RecursionError` when the recursion depth exceeds a preset limit (default is $1,000$ calls).
+This exception can be caught, providing a safer way to handle deep recursion.
+However, adjusting the recursion limit with `sys.setrecursionlimit()` in Python can still lead to a stack overflow if set too high, as Python’s call stack size remains fixed.
+Unlike C++ and Java, Python does not support TCO, making deep recursion slower and more memory-intensive.

 ### 1.1.3.
 Common Complexity Classes